 Infographics (featured on the right) promote the importance of ocean observation and the EuroSea project and are used in various outputs.
-The infographics were designed based on the visual records of the the partners' narratives.
+The infographics were designed based on the visual records of the EuroSea kick-off meeting and reflect the partners' narratives.